elixir-europe/biovalidator/README.md

 ```

 ## Extended keywords for ontology and taxonomy validation
-The biovalidator support four extended keywords for ontology and taxonomy validation: `graphRestriction`, `isChildTermOf`, `isValidTerm` and `isValidTaxonomy`.
+The biovalidator supports four extended keywords for ontology and taxonomy validation: `graphRestriction`, `isChildTermOf`, `isValidTerm` and `isValidTaxonomy`.

 ### graphRestriction
 This custom keyword *evaluates if an ontology term is child of another*.
 This keyword is applied to a string (CURIE) and **passes validation if the term is a child of the term defined in the schema**.